Are your digestive problems or other symptoms a result of an unhealthy gut microbiome?

-Your microbiome is your very own personal ecosystem made up primarily of bacteria, but also includes archaea (primitive single celled organisms), nonliving viruses, fungi and protozoa.
-The human microbiome refers to the genes these microbial cells harbour and is estimated to be 75 – 200 trillion cells, considerably more than the number of cells in the human body.
-It’s sometimes referred to as our microbial genome or our second genome.
+Your microbiome is your very own personal ecosystem made up primarily of bacteria but also includes archaea (primitive single-celled organisms), nonliving viruses, fungi and protozoa.
+The human microbiome refers to the genes these microbial cells harbour.
+It is estimated to be 75 – 200 trillion cells, considerably more than the number of cells in the human body.
+It’s sometimes referred to as our microbial genome, our second genome or our second brain.

-The majority of your microbiome is found within the gastrointestinal system as bacteria, however you can be sure there are microbial cells all over, and throughout your body.
+The majority of your microbiome is found within the gastrointestinal system as bacteria.
+However there are microbial cells all over and throughout your body.

 There has been an explosion of research into the constituents and role of the microbiome in the last decade.
-Simplistically, your microbes often get referred to as “good” or “bad” depending on what we know about that particular microbe and the role it is thought to play in our health.
-Whilst this holds true in a general sense, the nuances and interactions of our microbes with each other and with us are still being explored.
+Simplistically, your microbes often get referred to as “good” or “bad” depending on what we know about that particular microbe and the role it is thought to play in your health.
+Whilst this holds true in a general sense, the nuances and interactions of your microbes with each other and with their host (you) are still being explored.
 It’s not just “what’s in there” but also the ratios of different bugs.
-And it is thought that the consequences of a dysbiotic microbiome (microbial imbalance) extend beyond the health of our digestive system into other aspects of our health.
+And it is thought that the consequences of a dysbiotic microbiome (aka microbial imbalance) extend beyond the health of your digestive system into other aspects of your health.

-What role does your microbiome play in your health?
+What role does your gut microbiome play in your health?